 Blacksmithing has been around nearly as long as recorded human history, but only recently the ancient art has made something of a comeback on social media with the popularity of Alec Steele’s YouTube channel.
-In October, Steele was joined by an American visitor to make a one-of-a-kind ice-hockey implement…
+In October of last year, Steele was joined by an American visitor to make a one-of-a-kind ice-hockey implement…

 FORGING A NEW RELATIONSHIP